bytedance/InfiniStore/README.md

 * Install LMCache on all nodes
 * Install InfiniStore on all nodes

-Because this setup is a complicated process, we've made a seperate demo repo for the PD disaggregation setup.
+Because this setup is a complicated process, we've made a separate demo repo for the PD disaggregation setup.

 Please refer to the repo for the details:  https://github.com/bytedance-iaas/splitwise-demos